hamidghaedi/RNA-seq-survival-analysis/README.md

 #### RNA-seq data scaling and encoding

-*Credits of function codes in this section goes to @Tris Biostar
+*Credits of function codein this section goes to @Tris Biostar

 To use gene expression matrix in survival analysis usually we encode genes as high or low expressed genes.
 To do so both fold change and z-score are fine.
 However, due to retaining heterogeneity in data, the latter is preferred.